 Clara has witnessed this up close and in her proactive way has come forward to help fill the void by simply showing up with medical supplies that the army surgeons are more than thankful..and surprised to receive.

-Arriving at the “Battle of Antietam” later in September, 1862..she will again arrive with supplies when the surgeons are completely exhausted..both in body and supplies.
-She will arrive with clean bandages when men were using corn husks to tie off wounds.
+Arriving at the “Battle of Antietam” in Sharpsburg, Md. ..
+September 17, 1862..she will again bring a wagon load of medical supplies when the surgeons are completely exhausted..both in body and the Army supplies.
+The clean bandages she brings will replace corn husks wounded men have been using to tie off wounds.
 Bloodiest single day in this terrible war.

 Clara even thought to bring boxes of candles so the surgeons could do their grisly work throughout the night as she earns the respected title “battlefield nurse”.. working side by side with the surgeons as they deal with the most horrific of wounds..under the worst conditions.
 Courage, commitment, love.